TomatenTim/PiShockTouch/readme.md

 # PiShockTouch
 PiShockTouch is an open source application that allows the PiShockCollar to become interractive to touch in VR Chat.

+## Disclaimer
+I am not affiliated, associated, authorized, endorsed by, or in any way officially connected with PiShock

+This code was forked from [DesMakesStuff/PiShockTouch](https://github.com/DesMakesStuff/PiShockTouch) to customize it.

+Following things are modified:
+  - changed Avatar Parameters
+  - changed the way to set modes
+  - code refactoring
+  - added delay between requests

 # How it Works
 PiShockTouch relies on a VRC contact receiver to determine if someone has poked your collar.
 You can configure the poke to do anything the collar can do, adjusting for duration and intensity from the menu.